Open-UAS/Open-UAS.github.io/docs/Meta_Docs/README.md

 # Meta Documentation
 Here you will find documentation *about* the documentation

-## Vuepress
+## VuePress
-This documentation uses Vuepress to render basic mark down files as a static webpage.
+This documentation uses VuePress to render basic mark down files as a static webpage.

  In the past the team has used Latex to write documentation.
-While Latex is good for writing final documents, Vuepress gives a more streamlined workflow that is easier for new members to jump into, both for reading documentation and especially for editing documentation.
+While Latex is good for writing final documents, VuePress gives a more streamlined workflow that is easier for new members to jump into reading documentation and especially editing documentation.

 ### Contributing to the Documentation
 The easiest way is to click the "Edit this page" button at the bottom of the page you'd like to contribute to.
-The Vuepress site is pre-configured with the OpenUAS git repository to automatically rebuild and deploy when a change to the Documentation folder is pushed to master.
-The build status can be viewed on the [Github actions page](https://github.com/LTL-AERO/OpenUAS/actions)
+The VuePress site is pre-configured with the OpenUAS git repository to automatically rebuild and deploy when a change to the Documentation folder is pushed to the main branch.
+The build status can be viewed on the [Github actions page](https://github.com/Open-UAS/OpenUAS/actions)

-You can also make modifications to the Documentation folder from any text editor, then push to master and your changes will be built and published.
+You can also make modifications to the `docs` folder from any text editor, then push to the main branch and your changes will be built and published.
 To test your changes before publishing them, you'll need to setup a development environment:

-#### Vuepress Personal Development Environment
+#### VuePress Personal Development Environment
 To build the docs you will need a few things:
-- Clone the OpenUAS repo locally
+- Clone the documentation repo locally
+    ``` bash
+    git clone git@github.com:Open-UAS/Open-UAS.github.io.git
+    ```
 - install node.js and npm
     - [Downloading and installing Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
 - install Vuepress dependencies
     ``` bash
-    cd OpenUAS/Documentation
+    cd Open-UAS.github.io/
     npm install
     ```

 Once everything is setup and installed you will be able to build and run the docs from your local machine.
-Run `npm run dev` from the `Documentation` folder.
-Once everything looks good on your machine, you should be able to push your changes to master to publish.
+Run `npm run dev` from the root folder to start the server.
+Once everything looks good on your machine, you should be able to push your changes to main to publish.

 ### LaTeX Conversion